j-mcnelis/Experimenting-with-Splunk-and-Sysmon/README.md

 - If I take this value and craft a Splunk search as `index="endpoint" {2929efd0-bb1f-68fa-8302-000000000d00} | table _time,ParentImage,Image,CommandLine`, it returns the following table:
 <img width="1303" height="772" alt="Screenshot 2025-10-23 205443" src="https://github.com/user-attachments/assets/0d47713b-cf30-40c5-b4d5-be08c77d6c2d" />

-- I ran the commands a few extra times but if you look on the right side, you can see the whoami, net user, net localgroup, and ipconfig commands that were run through the shell and now appear in Splunk
+- I ran the commands a few extra times but if you look on the right side, you can see the `whoami`, `net user`, `net localgroup`, and `ipconfig` commands that were run through the shell and now appear in Splunk
 - This shows that Sysmon captured the commands input via the meterpreter_reverse_tcp payload shell that was created on the Kali VM and Splunk is able to then ingest these logs and display/report them